Do It Again (The Kinks song): Music and lyrics

 "Do It Again", unlike the previous Kinks singles released from 1983 to 1984, is a hard rock track, very much in line with the musical qualities of the rest of the tracks on Word of Mouth.
 It is sung by Ray Davies, similarly to many other Kinks tracks.
 It opens with a single guitar chord, which many found reminiscent of the opening chord on A Hard Day's Night, and Davies voice is often echoed throughout the track.
 On the album To the Bone, two versions of the track appeared, one being an acoustic styled version of the track.

-The lyrics of "Do It Again" have a simple theme of "get up and do it again."
+The lyrics of "Do It Again" have a simple theme of "get up and do it again".

 Release and reception

-"Do It Again" was the lead-off track from Word of Mouth as well as the second U.K. (and first U.S.) single from that album.
-The song peaked at #41 in America (and #4 on the U.S. Mainstream Rock Tracks chart) and #91 in Canada.
+"Do It Again" was the lead-off track from Word of Mouth as well as the second UK (and first US) single from that album.
+The song peaked at number 41 in America (and number 4 on the US Mainstream Rock Tracks chart) and number 91 in Canada.
 Prior to this release, however, the track was issued as a 12-inch single for promotional purposes on 1 November 1984.
 Sixteen days later, the track was performed on Saturday Night Live, along with "Word of Mouth".
 A promotional video, directed by Julien Temple for Nitrate Films, was filmed for the song, starring Ray Davies with appearances by the rest of the band.
 Recently departed Kinks drummer Mick Avory also made a guest appearance in the video as a "hapless busker that Ray has to part ways with".
 The song also appeared on the compilation albums Come Dancing with The Kinks and To the Bone.

 "Do It Again" was described as a "circular, synth-spiked minor hit", and praised as one of the few distinctive tracks from Word of Mouth by AllMusic's Stephen Thomas Erlewine.
-Rolling Stone said that the track "has a recognizable kick, with Dave's brisk uppercut fuzz chords counting off a spry 'Victoria' rhythm."
+Rolling Stone said that the track "has a recognizable kick, with Dave's brisk uppercut fuzz chords counting off a spry 'Victoria' rhythm".